-To use the SAN boot feature with a Sun SPARC host that is using the SAN Volume Controller, the boot disk must be encapsulated by the VERITAS or Symantec Volume Manager.
+To use the SAN boot feature with a Sun SPARC host that is using the SAN Volume Controller, the boot disk must be encapsulated by the VERITAS Volume Manager.
 Encapsulation is the method for placing the boot disk under Volume Manager's management.

-You must have your VERITAS or Symantec Volume Manager administrator's guide to complete the following steps.
+You must have your VERITAS Volume Manager administration documentation to complete the following steps.